 Linda Sarhan has been a freelance writer and researcher for 20+ years and has a B.A. in English and creative writing.

 There are some things you need to consider before decided whether your child can handle being left alone for any given time.
-Is your child mentally and physically able to care for him or herself?
+Is your child mentally and physically able to care for themself?
 How does your child feel about staying home alone?
-Is he or she comfortable with the idea or is he or she apprehensive about the idea?
+Are they comfortable with the idea or apprehensive about the idea?
 Does your child follow instructions well and obey all the rules?
 Can your child use the telephone properly?
 These are just a few questions to ask yourself and discuss with your child.

 You can also role-play with your child.
 What if the lights go out?
 Teach your child what to do and have them walk through the procedures.
 What if there is a fire?
 Again, teach your child what to do and have them practice the routine over and over.

 So you think your child is ready to stay home alone?
 Well, that may be but before you allow your child to stay home alone you should be familiar with the laws in your state.
 You also need to understand that although most states have no laws governing a minimum age to leave your child at home, they do have child neglect and child endangerment laws.
 Also, ALL states do not recommend leaving any child unattended in a vehicle.
 Let's face it, no matter what state you live in, you are responsible for your child until they become of legal adult age.